-The popularity of natural latex mattresses is on the rise.
-It has been considered a premium material with an ideal combination of responsiveness, support, and contouring while avoiding the hazards that come with different types of memory foams.
+Latex is a premium material with an ideal combination of responsiveness, support, and contouring, all while avoiding the hazards of different types of foams.

-In this guide, we hope to help you navigate through your purchase of a latex mattresses and allergies, including how common these allergies are, who suffers from them, and what you can do if you are a part of this group.
+In this guide, we’ll help you navigate through your purchase of a latex mattresses and allergies, including how common these allergies are, who typically has them, and what you can do if you are a part of this group.

 What is Latex?

 Latex most commonly comes from the Hevea brasiliensis tree, also known as the rubber tree.
-It’s the milky fluid, or sap, that seeps out of the plant when it’s cut, but it thickens once exposed to air.
+Latex starts as a milky fluid, or sap, that seeps out of the plant when it’s cut and thickens once exposed to air.
 For mattresses, it can be considered a more natural option compared to others.

 The natural form that comes from the rubber tree looks nothing like the finished product you’ll find in your bed.
-It goes through a process called vulcanization, which exposes it to heat making it durable while getting rid of the stickiness.
+The material goes through a process called vulcanization, which exposes it to heat.
+Vulcanization makes it durable and gets rid of the stickiness.

 There are two ways to vulcanize latex.
 Closed cell vulcanization leaves the proteins intact, and these are what cause the allergies.
 Open cell processes allow these proteins to be washed away during processing.